Inside Geneva: How the Human Rights Council works

 She got insider views from Bob Lastexternal link, the Deputy Head of the UK Mission Political Team, John Fisherexternal link, the Geneva Director of Human Rights Watch, and analyst Daniel Warner of the Graduate Institute Genevaexternal link.

-Subscribe to this podcast, The Swiss Connection, for example on Apple Podcastsexternal link, iHeartRadioexternal link or PlayerFMexternal link, to ensure that you don’t miss the next episode.
+Subscribe to this podcast, The Swiss Connection, for example on Apple Podcastsexternal link, PlayerFMexternal link or Spotifyexternal link to ensure that you don’t miss the next episode.